-Bill No. 1001, known as "Lauria and Ashley's Law," amends existing legislation regarding minimum prison sentences for certain serious crimes in Oklahoma.
-The bill adds "accessory to murder in the first degree" and "accessory to murder in the second degree" to the list of offenses that require individuals to serve at least 85% of their prison sentence before becoming eligible for parole.
+The bill, known as "Lauria and Ashley's Law," amends existing legislation regarding minimum prison sentences for certain serious crimes in Oklahoma.
+It adds "accessory to murder in the first degree" and "accessory to murder in the second degree" to the list of offenses that require individuals to serve at least 85% of their prison sentence before becoming eligible for parole.
 This amendment aims to ensure that those convicted of these serious crimes face significant time in prison without the possibility of reducing their sentence through earned credits.

-In addition to the new insertions, the bill also removes the option for individuals convicted of aggravated assault and battery upon a person defending another from being eligible for parole under the same conditions.
+In addition to the new insertions, the bill also removes the phrase "or" from the list of offenses, streamlining the language.
 The law is set to take effect on November 1, 2025, following its passage in the House of Representatives on March 12, 2025.
+The overall intent of the legislation is to enhance public safety by imposing stricter sentencing requirements for serious criminal offenses.

 Statutes affected: